petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/personalizing-claritys-search-experiences.md

 ---
 uuid: 85d7e066-677f-4616-aca4-56555601a228
 ---
-# Personalizing Search Experiences with Blueprints
+# Personalizing Clarity's Search Experiences

 As we saw in the previous lesson, using search facets is great in providing visitors a way to quickly filter search results.
 However, Clarity has some search use cases that they wish to further customize and personalize.
 Liferay's Search Blueprints provide the necessary tools to meet Clarity's customization needs.